BaconErie/seikan-file-transfer/server/server.md

 # Connection Process

 1. A requests for a tunnel
-2. B connects to that tunnel
+2. B connects to that tunnel.
+Sends "connect" with data.tunnelId to connect to
 3. A sends a public key.
 B converts this key into an image, displayed to user.
 4. B uses this public key to encrypt an identifying string.
 A converts this key to an image, displayed to user.